SteveLauC/Notes/algorithm/algorithm-4th-edition/Ch2/merge_sort.md

             > There is a conslusion that the number of compares is between
             > `NlgN/2` and `NlgN` (page 272)
-            > But an precise proof is not provided
+            > But a precise proof is not provided

          2. the number of array accesses

             At most 6NlgN array accesses to sort an array of length N

-            Same process as we analyze the number of compares.
+            Same process as we analyzed the number of compares.
 First, we calculate the max and min number of compares in `merge`:
             1. 2N for copying from `a` to `aux`
             2. 2N for assignment (`a[p] = aux[i];` or `a[p] = aux[j];`)
             3. the number of compare is in range [N/2, N].
-Two accesses for one compare, so the range for this is [N, 2N].
+Two accesses used for one compare, so the range for this is [N, 2N].

             ```